checkcafe/checkcafe-api/README.md

 # CheckCafe API

-**Hono-Auth** is a simple authentication boilerplate built with Hono.js using Bun and TypeScript, designed to provide essential auth functionality.
-This project includes four key authentication endpoints and leverages Prisma ORM for database management, Zod for validation, and Swagger UI for API documentation.
+**Checkcafe-API** is a comprehensive web API designed to provide detailed information about cafes in various locations.
+Built using Hono.js with Bun and TypeScript, this API aims to deliver both general and specific details about each café, making it easier for users to find their ideal coffee spot.

 ## Features